nodejs/dev-policy/README.md

 Any Modification to the ABI, dependencies or Native abstractions that require a developer to *modify code* and then recompile is considered a backwards incompatible change that must result in a *semver-major* version increase.

+Reversions of any changes landed into *mater* are to be handled just like any other type of pre- or post-release modification.
+Reversions that occur while generating a Release may happen only when a particular commit is interfering with the successful completion of the build, test and release process and the Release is intended to address a security vulnerability.

 ### Implicit vs. Explicit API Stability

 The Node.js Core Library API, Application Binary Interface and Binary Abstraction layer each expose methods, events, behaviors and default values that together comprise the implicit Node.js "Public API".
 This "Public API" is used  by application and module developers and changes will have direct impact on the Community.